import warnings

 Run ydata-profiling on the ‘titanic’ dataset.

 That’s it for this very brief tour of exploratory data analysis with code.
 You should know now how to do simple analysis of pandas dataframes using techniques from other chapters to create summary statistics, using styling of tables of summary statistics, using the quick visualisation options that are built-in to pandas, and using the skimpy package.
-You should also know where to go for more in-depth, heavy duty exploratory data analysis reports, namely ydata-profiling and dataprep.
+You should also know where to go for more in-depth, heavy duty exploratory data analysis reports, namely ydata-profiling.